vietthang207/bubble-saga/README.md

 		  Try 1 option, load the levels to check whether they are correct Retry with the other option.

+		f.
+Test save a game level with a preload level's name
+		+ Modify some bubble (or clear all and add other color, i.e. orange)
+		+ Press save, an alert will be poped which has 3 options overwrite, save as or cancel
+		+ Choose save as and keyin a preload level name (i.e. "Heart") an alert should shown up that force you to choose another name.

 	4 Test implement of reset